Dart course for journalists spearheads media outreach

 From political coverage to human interest, many stories of interest to the media touch on early childhood development – but journalists are often not up to date on the latest findings, from neuroscience to economics.
 The Dart course – in partnership with the Ford Foundation, the Jacobs Foundation, UNICEF and the Maria Cecilia Souto Vidigal Foundation – enabled the journalists to hear and question leading figures from UNICEF Executive Director Anthony Lake to Jack Shonkoff, Director of the Harvard Center on the Developing Child.

 There was consensus among participants and presenters that they had never had a similar experience, and the concept could be broadly applicable in science communications.
-Based on this experience, we have committed to support three further global workshops at Columbia as well as three national workshops elsewhere in the world.
+Based on this experience, we held a second course, in 2018, that hosted 30 journalists from 17 countries, and will hold a third.
+We are also holding regional workshops: a four-day course in Jordan, focusing on the Syrian refugee response, took place in 2019 and others will follow in Côte d’Ivoire and India.

 Articles in the Financial Times and Quartz

-We are also experimenting with funding journalists to write informed stories for quality media outlets, with examples so far including a special report on early childhood development in the Financial Times and a series of articles in the online magazine Quartz.
-For an audience with an existing interest in early childhood, our annual journal Early Childhood Matters shares experiences, ideas and thought leadership that will be useful to an international audience comprising policymakers, advocates, practitioners and researchers.
+We also experimented in 2018 with funding journalists to write informed stories for quality media outlets, with examples including a special report on early childhood development in the Financial Times and a series of articles in the online magazine Quartz, along with articles on Apolitical, a portal for public servants, and CityLab, an outlet for urban decision makers – to explore ways of improving coverage of early childhood issues.